Doing a CMMS software trial can be a lot of work!

 Are you are in the process of selecting maintenance management software for your organization?
 You may be finding it quite a challenge!
 You have pared down the list of the CMMS programs to a handful of likely products.
 Now for trials of the maintenance software.
 How does one make best use of the CMMS software trial period?
 What sort of process makes sense?

-Tips for a better CMMS Software trial
+CMMS Software trial tips

 This is where you really put potential maintenance software through their paces.
 It can be useful if you have existing equipment records and other maintenance data that you can compare with.
 Compare reports and statistics.
 Are you getting the information you need?
 Make sure that products that you are trialing meet your most important requirements.

 This can be a major headache if setting up the trial is quite labor intensive.
 You do want to avoid having to do all this again.
 Otherwise it would be like you were starting with a brand new product.

-You can get an idea of typical maintenance management workflows from “Maintenance Management Workflows – What Are They?“.
+You can get an idea of typical maintenance management workflows from “How To Fix Maintenance Workflow Problems“.
 However, be aware that any major workflow changes that you may have to implement to match the workflows in the maintenance software will be rather difficult to implement properly.
 Most people – maintenance personnel, operators, customers and managers will resist changes in how they do things unless it is not too difficult and they understand the benefits of these changes.
 This is actually rather crucial since most failures with bringing in new maintenance software will happen here.
 If people take shortcuts and enter or provide bad data you end up with garbage in – garbage out!

 You may find the “CMMS Software Selection Guide” quite useful.
 It has several tips and questions to ask to help you identify the right CMMS product for your organization.
-Using it should help make you selection process a lot faster and easier.Download CMMS Software Selection Guide
+Using it should help make you selection process a lot faster and easier.Free CMMS Software Selection Guide